jfdev001/jfdev001.github.io/_pages/about.md

 ---

-I am a Scientific Programmer in the Modelling of Atmospheric Processes department of the [Leibniz Institute for Atmospheric Physics](https://www.iap-kborn.de/en/research/modelling-of-atmospheric-processes/) (IAP).
+I am a Scientific Programmer in the Modelling of Atmospheric Processes department of the [Leibniz Institute of Atmospheric Physics](https://www.iap-kborn.de/en/research/modelling-of-atmospheric-processes/) (IAP).
 I previously completed my MSc in Computational Science at the University of Amsterdam (UvA) funded by the
 [Amsterdam Merit Scholarship](https://www.uva.nl/en/education/fees-and-funding/masters-scholarships-and-loans/faculty-scholarships-science/science.html)